Curriculum Policy

 While we have specific British Value’ lessons in our curriculum we look to take a holistic approach wherever possible, rather than just focusing on individual subjects.
 In English we look at stories that teach themes of tolerance , mutual respect and democracy.
 In addition, we look at poetry and other writings from other cultures - and talk about diversity, tolerance and discrimination.
 In Geography we also look at how different cultures live and work throughout the world.

-2.8 Pupils are enabled to acquire a broad general knowledge of and respect for public institutions and services in England.
+2.8 Learners are enabled to acquire a broad general knowledge of and respect for public institutions and services in England.

 Learners have access to a range of lessons which cover both impartial information on and advice and guidance on how to use institutions and services such as the NHS, the Police Service, Youth Court and Magistrates Court, Fire Services, Ambulance Service.
 Lessons focus on the nature of the work of these services and also cover the ideals they hold as well as their commitment to serve the public.
 Learners can be directed to these lessons by teachers on EDSupport or can be set as a timetabled lesson set, should teachers feel a greater understanding of how these services operate would benefit learners or help them understand their own personal circumstances.

-2.9 The curriculum provides effective preparation of pupils for the opportunities, responsibilities and experiences of life in British society.
+2.9 The curriculum provides effective preparation of learners for the opportunities, responsibilities and experiences of life in British society.

-Pupils face so many pressures in society.
-Our pupils need support with their mental health & emotional wellbeing.
-This can present in those pupils who are involved in CCE, CSE unhealthy relationships, issues within the home and conflict with others.
-Pupils will understand that EDClass staff are here to support in every possible aspect of their wellbeing.
+Learners face so many pressures in society.
+Our learners need support with their mental health & emotional wellbeing.
+This can present in those learners who are involved in CCE, CSE unhealthy relationships, issues within the home and conflict with others.
+Learners will understand that EDClass staff are here to support in every possible aspect of their wellbeing.

-Pupils will demonstrate and apply the British Values of Mutual Respect, Tolerance, Rule of Law and Liberty.
-Pupils will demonstrate a healthy outlook towards school and they will be encouraged to develop positive and healthy relationships with their peers both now and in the future.
-Pupils will have respect for themselves and understand that they have a responsibility to respect others.
+Learners will demonstrate and apply the British Values of Mutual Respect, Tolerance, Rule of Law and Liberty.
+Learners will demonstrate a healthy outlook towards school and they will be encouraged to develop positive and healthy relationships with their peers both now and in the future.
+Learners will have respect for themselves and understand that they have a responsibility to respect others.

-2.10 Tolerance and harmony between different cultural traditions is actively promoted by enabling pupils to acquire an appreciation of and respect for their own and other cultures.
+2.10 Tolerance and harmony between different cultural traditions is actively promoted by enabling learners to acquire an appreciation of and respect for their own and other cultures.

 An appreciation of and respect for Learners’ own and other cultures is promoted directly through a range of lessons which cover different faiths and beliefs, for example different deities, religions, the rise of different religions and different festivals and their significance.